ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 ```

 The dispatch incorporates both the action and the reducer.
-To restate, Redux's 3-part process triggers an action, which goes to a reducer along with current state, resulting in dispatchng this new reduction as the new state.
+To restate, Redux's 3-part process triggers an action, which goes to a reducer along with current state, resulting in dispatchng this new redution as the new state.

 1. Write the reducer